oracle/graal/truffle/docs/Inlining.md

 ## The issue with Truffle legacy inlining

 Truffle has had an approach to inlining for quite a while.
-Unfortunately, this early approach suffered from multiple issues, chief one being that it relied on the number of Truffle AST Nodes in a call target to approximate the size of the call target.
+Unfortunately, this early approach suffered from multiple issues, main one being that it relied on the number of Truffle AST Nodes in a call target to approximate the size of the call target.